kleithegreat/aggienova_plots/README.md

 - script.js: Contains the frontend logic
 - index.html: The website skeleton
 - /data/: A directory containing .dat files which are essentially CSV files that contain all the light curve data for a given supernova
-- NewSwiftSNweblist.csv: A CSV file located in the repository root, which contains more information about the supernovae such as their type
+- NewSwiftSNweblist.csv: A CSV containing more information about the supernovae such as their type

 **Data Files**